HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Be a maker who makes something interesting people want.
 Show your craft, practice your craft, and the right people will eventually find you.
 - When in doubt — go beginner level.
 Here is a general, foolproof process for making a solid income:
 	- Post beginner and intermediate level content from *your unique perspective* (based on research and experience)
-	- Educate people and **go more in-depth** with longer-form emails, articles, and a ==lead magnet (i.e. free products - people who download it are added to your email list)== to raise them up [[maslows.png |Maslow's Hierarchy of Needs]] (this is where you can show how smart you are and build a deeper connection without having to worry about the algorithm).
+	- Educate people and **go more in-depth** with longer-form emails, articles, and a [[#Lead magnet |lead magnet]] to raise them up [[maslows.png |Maslow's Hierarchy of Needs]] (this is where you can show how smart you are and build a deeper connection without having to worry about the algorithm).
 - Sell a beginner level product to filter out buyers from free-loaders.
 - Again, you are educating them to the point of being a fit for your other *paid* products or services (creating your own customers in a sense).
 - Then, upsell other products, *membership*, ***subscriptions***, or freelance/consulting service to those that purchased your product.